ErikFontanel/portfolio/src/work/aceandtate/aceandtate.md

 team: 'Jordi van der Oord, Joram van den Boezem, Ace & Tate'
 ---

 For the fast-growing direct-to-consumer eyewear company Ace & Tate, I led the design of their new e-commerce platform.
 A mobile-first shopping experience that embodies the brand’s promise: affordable, fashionable eyewear for every style and any occasion.
-Helping peopple buy a product that is normally perceived as a medical device, expensive and cumbersome to buy–especially online.
+Helping people buy a product that is normally perceived as a medical device, expensive and cumbersome to buy–especially online.

 {% gallery {css: 'full-width'} %}
 {% image 'at-main1.png' %}